Xilinx/Embedded-Design-Tutorials/docs/Versal-EDT/boot-and-config/README.md

 ### Platform Loader and Manager

- The platform loader and manager (PLM) is the main component of a Versal ACAP.
+ The platform loader and manager (PLM) is software that runs on one of the dedicated processors in the Platform Management Controller (PMC) block of the Versal ACAP.
 It is responsible for boot and run time management, including platform management, error management, partial reconfiguration, and subsystem restart of the device.
 PLM can reload images, and load partial PDIs and service interrupts.
 The PLM reads the programmable device image from the boot source and the PLM